Troopers: Helicopter rescues 7 iced in at remote Alaska camp

 Four of the hunters are volunteers with the Pilot Station search and rescue team and contacted Emmonak Search and Rescue with an emergency communication device.
 According to Emmonak Search and Rescue, the hunters provided their location and were directed to the nearest fish camp, KYUK reported.

-McDaniel had said the group stopped at the cabin for the night on Oct.
+McDaniel had said the group stopped at the fish camp cabin for the night on Oct.
 28. “While they were there overnight, the river iced over.
 So the ice on the river is too thick to run a boat, and it’s not thick enough to run snowmachine there, and there’s no overland route to get to this spot,” he said Tuesday.

 Troopers said they were notified the individuals were “stuck” at the camp around 5:15 p.m. last Friday and that a supply drop of food and needed medications was made on Sunday.

 Authorities had been pursuing use of a helicopter to pick the individuals up, McDaniel said.
-Weather conditions between the area and some hub communities, however, had previously hampered efforts to reach the site, he said.
+Weather conditions between the area and some hub communities, however, had previously hampered efforts to reach the site, he said earlier this week.

+Blackburn said the Coast Guard also dropped supplies, including a radio, to the group before the rescue.

 Paul Fancyboy, head of the Pilot Station search and rescue group, had told KYUK he was concerned with how long it was taking for the individuals to be rescued, calling it unacceptable.